Keeping alive Hyderi Manzil, Gandhi’s last residence in Kolkata

 “And thus (Gandhi and Bose) settled down in (their) new quarters in the city of Calcutta.”
 During his stay at Hyderi Manzil, Gandhi held several prayer meets— prarthana sabhas— during which he heard from local residents of Calcutta.
 Bose writes that on August 15, 1947, Gandhi undertook a one-day fast “in observance of the day of deliverance of India”, and from Bose’s journal entries, it is implied that the conflict between Hindus and Muslims caused Gandhi distress.

 While at Hyderi Manzil, Gandhi witnessed India attaining freedom from British occupation.
 From Bose’s writings, it appears that the days immediately after independence were busy for Gandhi.
-The Boundary Commission had made its announcement, hastily fracturing Bengal on religious lines, without much thought to history, demographics, religion, socio-politics etc and chaos and violence in Bengal was consequently amplified.
+The Boundary Commission had made its announcement, hastily fracturing Bengal on religious lines, without much thought to history, demographics, religion, socio-politics etc. and chaos and violence in Bengal was consequently amplified.
 Bose writes that Gandhi stayed in Hyderi Manzil till September 7, 1947, when he took a train to New Delhi.

 “He asked me if I was not coming; and when I told him that I had apparently been forgotten and would prefer to salute him not in a crowd but rather alone, he allowed me to touch his feet for blessings,” writes Bose on his last interaction with Gandhi.
 Bose left the house in Beliaghata and never saw Gandhi again.